Farrell praises 'true Irish grit' in debut win over Scots - RFI

 "There is plenty to work on, but some good."

-Sexton, who had a poor year in 2019 as fitnesss problems affected his form, said it had been hard to express themselves without being more than a converted try ahead.
+Sexton, who had a poor year in 2019 as fitness problems affected his form, said it had been hard for the team to express themselves without being more than a converted try ahead.

 "The first game of the tournament is all about winning," he said.